Back Disorders - Medical Condition

 CT scans can diagnose arthritis and spinal stenosis and other bone changes, but not always a herniated disc.
 MRI can show soft tissue, including discs, nerves, the spinal cord, and tumours.

-Anti-inflammatory medications, painkillers, and rest are common treatments for mild to moderate back pain.
+Anti-inflammatory medications, pain relievers, stabilization exercises, and rest are common treatments for mild to moderate back pain.
+Using heat and cold may help relieve acute muscle spasms.
 Surgery, bed rest, and medications have been used to treat severe back disorders without much success.
 Doctors now know that long periods without exercise can make back disorders worse: it weakens the muscles, increases the risk of blood clots, and makes it harder to get back to doing normal activities.

 As soon as the most severe pain goes away, back disorders should be treated with daily exercises to improve general fitness, as well as with exercise routines geared to the specific back problem.
 Your doctor or physiotherapist should provide a personalized exercise routine for back problems.
 Brisk walking, cycling, and swimming are excellent exercises for people with bad backs.
 Also helpful are exercises that strengthen abdominal and core muscles, such as sit-ups and planks.
 A health care professional can also provide instruction about proper lifting techniques to minimize stress on the back.